How to Audit Your Blog Content

 - Internal links — does the post link to relevant related content, and does other content link back to it?

-Step 5: Assign Actions — Update, Merge, or Delete
+Step 5: Assign Actions — Keep, Update, Consolidate, Remove, or Review

-With traffic data and quality scores in hand, assign every post to one of four categories:
+With GA4, Search Console, quality notes, and business role in hand, assign every post to one of five categories:

 Keep